A TITAN SHIPLIFT SYSTEM mainly consists of:

 The upper sheaves are the rolling components located in front of the drum on a structural support and make the connection between the platform lower sheaves and the drum through the wire ropes.
 These sheaves are also furnished with antifriction bearings mounted on a common shaft and are of a type to be selected according to position and load.
 The bearings are protected against seawater and furnished with longtime lubricating filling.

-The integrated power packs allow for an independent operation without influences from external power sources.
-Each power pack is basically composed of a diesel engine, hydraulic axial piston pumps, a cooling system as well as a control panel.
+The integrated power packs allow for independent operation without influences from external power sources.
+Each power pack is composed of a diesel engine, hydraulic axial piston pumps, a cooling system as well as a control panel.
 They can be operated independently or in parallel and controlled by a remote controller or manually in the control panel.
 Each power pack is designed to operate from two to many winches, depending on the load and capacity of each unit.
 A combination of four power packs builds a similar effect to a fluid bed, preventing the overload of a single winch due to load unbalances.

 The Shiplift system is operated by a wire or a wireless remote control system.
 All operations can be handled from the remote controller.
 Individual control is possible in the control panel at the side of the power pack.
 The operator can control a single unit or multiple units through the remote control.